 Linemod.
-The standard metric for this dataset is the "2D bounding box" [3], which calculates the ratio of images for which the predicted bounding box has an intersection-over-union (IoU) with the ground truth higher than 0.5.
+The standard metric for this dataset is the "2D bounding box" metric proposed in [3].
+The metric calculates the ratio of images for which the predicted bounding box has an intersection-over-union (IoU) with the ground truth higher than 0.5.